-The range area would not be accessible by non-participating personnel during training.
+Portions of the range area would not be accessible by non-participating personnel during training.
 There would be sufficient lead-time before training to ensure range area clearance.
 Training periods would be scheduled in advance with signs posted and published on a regular basis.
-To facilitate range safety, ground access would be controlled by traffic control points on existing roads.
+To facilitate range safety, ground access would be controlled through gates at existing roads.
 This would safeguard the public by keeping them out of any areas where there are potential dangers while simultaneously maintaining access to areas where training is not being conducted.
-This would ensure access to the National Historic Landmark, northern beaches, and the IBB via 8th Avenue.
+This would ensure access to the National Historic Landmark, northern beaches, and the IBB via 8th avenue.
 Broadway would be closed during training.

-However, the public would be able to travel on 8th Avenue, check in with personnel manning the first traffic control point.
-Once cleared by range control, they would proceed on 8th Avenue, checking in with each successive traffic control point until clear of the training area.
-Prior to training, range flags would be raised and traffic control points would be established and manned continuously throughout the duration of training.
+However, the public can travel up 8th Avenue, check in with personnel manning the first access gate.
+Once cleared by range control, they can proceed up 8th Avenue, checking in with each successive guard point until clear of the training area.
+Prior to training, range flags would be raised and gates would be closed and guarded.
 Interior portions of the range area (those affected by SDZs) would be inspected and watches would be posted at a range observation site for boats and aircraft, with positive observation of the sea and air space and having positive communications with range control.

-During non-firing periods, the MLA would remain open to other approved civilian uses in accordance with the RTA Management Plan.
+During non-firing periods, the MLA could remain open to other approved civilian uses in accordance with the RTA Management Plan.